All Episodes

 It emphasized how much housework is the woman's responsibility.

-So despite the fact that we apparently have some really good news here, we have to end the story by saying, don't feel happy about it.
+So, despite the fact that we apparently have some really good news here, we have to end the story by saying don't feel happy about it.

 Don't feel good about it because it's still not right out there.

-Because housework is still separated by gender.
+It still isn't fair because housework is still separated by gender.

 That's just a failing of modern feminism, as much of modern feminism has failed.